joelklabo/XcodeBuildMCP/README.md

 ```

 > [!NOTE]
-> When using mise avoid using the @latest tag as mise will cache the package and may not update to the latest version, instead prefer an explicit version number.
+> When using mise avoid using the @latest tag as mise will cache the package and may not update to the latest version automatically, instead prefer an explicit version number.

+> [!IMPORTANT]
+> Please note that XcodeBuildMCP will request xcodebuild to skip macro validation.
+This is to avoid errors when building projects that use Swift Macros.

 ## Demos